 - Darker shades of wine come from warmer climates and lighter coloured wines come from cooler climates.
 Climate also affects taste, the darker, the richer and the lighter the crisper.

 - Try not to keep your wine in the kitchen, or in the fridge for that matter.
 The kitchen is too hot and may damage the wine’s quality and the fridge is just too cold.
 The ideal location to store wine is either in cool dark closet or a wine cellar.

 - The first clear health benefit of wine was it protected people from water-borne diseases such as dysentery, cholera and botulism.
-Back in those times when you had large groups of people settling in any area with a water supply the water would soon go bad because of contamination.
-Wine doesn’t kill you, in fact the high alcohol content from natural fermentation kills bacteria quite effectively.
+Back in those times when you had large groups of people settling in an area with a water supply the water would soon go bad because of contamination.
+Wine doesn’t kill you, in fact, the high alcohol content from natural fermentation kills bacteria quite effectively.

 - Ancient Egyptian kings avoided wine because of its resemblance to blood.
 They believed the wine was the blood of those who battled the gods and lost and drinking it temporarily drove people out of their senses.